hetthakkar/polly/README.md

 <h1> 💎 What is Polly Me about? </h1>

 Polly Me is an app open for all and developed as part of the CSC 510 Software Engineering Project 1.
-It allows people to create their own virtual room in which they can create questions and share them with an unlimited number of people.
+Want to get the opinion of many people on a certain matter, but haven't found a device that supports a large number of users yet?
+Then Polly Me is the right place for you.
+This app enables the creation of robust polls that support the use of a large number of users.
+Each host can create their own virtual room where they can publish their questions and share them with a large number of people.
+With pre-built survey templates, different survey types can be created and the results can be viewed by both host and player after answering the question.

-<h1> Architecture </h1>
+<h1> 📐 Architecture </h1>

 <img src="https://github.com/hetthakkar/polly/blob/lorenz_branch/images/Architecture.png" width="600"/>

-<h1> UML Diagram </h1>
+<h1> 📊 UML Diagram </h1>

 <img src="https://github.com/hetthakkar/polly/blob/lorenz_branch/images/UML%20Diagram.png" width="600"/>